gauteh/lieer/docs/index.md

 gmi send -t -C ~/.mail/account.gmail
 ```

+For example, you can enable git send-email with `git config sendemail.sendmailcmd "gmi send -t -C
+$HOME/.mail/account.gmail"`.

 Like the real sendmail program, the raw message is read from `stdin`.

 Most sendmail implementations allow passing additional recipients in additional